 I offer a free 15-minute telephone consultation and will answer any additional questions you might have.

 Concerns can include (but certainly not limited to): school/job stress, depression, anxiety, communication issues, loneliness, emotional intimacy, anger issues, low self-esteem, trust issues, relationship problems, sleep disruption, stress management, family or personal crises, interpersonal conflict with someone important to you, alcohol or drug use, addiction issues, suicidal thoughts, self-harm behaviors, concern about someone important to you, issues related to gender, sexual orientation, race, ethnicity, culture, and other developmental issues.

 How do I make an appointment?

-Contact the receptionist at (208)856-8776 to schedule an appointment with me.
+Call (208)856-8776 to schedule an appointment with me.
 If you reach the voicemail, please leave a message and someone will return your call as soon as possible Monday through Thursday.

 What can I expect when I come in for an appointment?

 Monday - Thursday during business hours, I will greet you, and I will offer you tea, coffee, or water.
 If you have completed the intake paperwork, I will begin processing this and entering any insurance billing information you have.
 If you have not completed the intake paperwork, you will need to arrive at least 20 minutes before your appointment to complete this.
 While I have met with people before all of this was filled out, some forms are required before a session, and it does limit my ability to have complete information about you.
 Insurance providers expect an assessment at the first session, and this is difficult without completed intake paperwork.